ivantse08/masiv-urban-3d/README.md

   - `POST /api/query`: Accepts a natural language query, interprets it using a Hugging Face LLM, and returns a filtered list of matching buildings.

 - Two **GeoJSON datasets from the City of Calgary** are fetched dynamically:
   - One dataset contains **building footprints** along with elevation info.
+This dataset took priority for rendering
   - The other contains **supplementary metadata**, such as:
     - Building code and description
     - Shape area and perimeter